oharkins/radius-server-beanstalk/README.md

 2. Deployment with amazon console:
     1. Open amazon beanstalk service
     2. Click on Create a new environment
-    3. Chose web server environment
+    3. Choose web server environment
-    4. Chose node.js platform
+    4. Choose node.js platform
     5. Upload the this repository on a .zip

    Deployment with EB cli: